WALKS AT ULURU – EVERYTHING YOU NEED TO KNOW

 - Ride a camel – Morning or afternoon camel rides with Uluru views and a chance to meet the roos and emus

-- Fly over the rock – Take a helicopter ride, we travelled with an injured friend, and they chose this option.
+- Fly over the rock – Take a helicopter ride, one of our friends had a knee injury and chose this option while we walked…wow were we all jealous!

 - Trike Tour – Take a trike or Harley tour, sunrise or sunset.